-- Master in Education Studies (Primary Mathematics Education). - Master in Education Studies (Intercultural Learning and Leadership). - Master in Education Studies (Early Childhood Education). - Master in Education Studies (Inquiry-Based Learning). - Master in Education Studies (Visual Arts). - Master in Education Studies (Leadership in Christian Education). - Professional Master of Education (Primary). - Professional Diploma in Education (Further Education).
+- Master in Education Studies (Primary Mathematics Education). - Master in Education Studies (Intercultural Learning and Leadership). - Master in Education Studies (Early Childhood Education). - Master in Education Studies (Inquiry-Based Learning). - Master in Education Studies (Visual Arts). - Master in Education Studies (Leadership in Christian Education). - Professional Master of Education (Primary). - Professional Diploma in Education (Further Education). - Master in Education Studies (Further Education)

-We are committed to educating leaders for the twenty-first century who share a professional belief in and moral commitment to, working towards excellence, equity, diversity and social justice within educational settings and communities at home and abroad.
+An Associated College of Trinity College Dublin, the University We are committed to educating leaders for the 21st century who share a professional belief in and moral commitment to, working towards excellence, equity, diversity and social justice within educational settings and communities at home and abroad.

 As a teaching institution, we have always realised the value of education.
-However the recent pandemic really brought home to us all the importance of the physical space of schooling, personal interaction and more importantly, it has taught us the value of educational relationships where students and staff form a binding community albeit real or virtual, where empathy, communication and connectivity enable friendships to grow and students to flourish.
+The recent pandemic re-inforced for us all the importance of the physical space of schooling, personal interaction and ultimately it has taught us the value of educational relationships where students and staff form a binding community albeit real or virtual, where empathy, communication and connectivity enable friendships to grow and students to flourish.
 We also renewed the importance of actively engaging with our peers, friends, families and communities in the arts, sports, social activities and all of the aspects of life that enrich us holistically.
-In this context, I congratulate you for selecting to undertake your studies here at MIE because of our core values of care, community, and commitment to excellence.
-We are committed to ensuring that you will be in face-to-face lectures and on campus as often as possible, so that you and your peers will be in a position to learn together, collaborate, and connect with staff and other students.
-But rest assured that we also have the technological expertise and 'know-how' to pivot to online learning should another world event demand it so that you can continue your studies seamlessly.
-Whilst Marino Institute of Education's roots are steeped in history, we continue to strive to serve our students as best we can whatever the circumstances.
+In this context, I congratulate you for selecting to undertake your studies at Marino Institute of Education.
+Our core values of care, community, and commitment to excellence will ensure that you will be active and agentic learners on campus and in your specialised placement.

-We also hope that you enjoy the many amenities that our campus has to offer.
-Situated on a parkland site close to the city centre with beautiful grounds and several playing fields, MIE has several computer labs, a specifically designed early childhood education room, a designated art room, a modern library, a sports hall and gym, and an excellent canteen to cater for all tastes.
+We hope that you enjoy the many amenities that our beautiful campus has to offer.
+Situated on a parkland site close to the city centre and with expansive grounds and several playing fields, MIE has several computer labs, a specifically designed early childhood education room, a designated art room, a modern library, a sports hall and gym, an excellent canteen and a Costa Coffee outlet to cater for all tastes.